Patty Cannon: Accounts of gang crimes

 Detailed accounts by kidnapping victims who regained freedom in 1826 were published in the abolitionist journal, The African Observer, published in Philadelphia in 1826 through 1827.
 Kidnapped captives were chained and hidden in the basement, attic, and secret rooms in Cannon's house.
 Captives were taken in covered wagons to Cannon's Ferry (now Woodland Ferry).
 They were often put aboard a schooner traveling down the Nanticoke River to the Chesapeake Bay, from where they were shipped to Georgia and other slave markets.
 Some were taken overland for sale in Alabama and Mississippi.

 The gang's activities continued for many years.
 Local law enforcement officials were reluctant to halt the illegal operations, and may have been afraid of the gang's reputation for violence.
 When Patty Cannon learned the police were coming, she would slip across state lines away from local police forces.

 According to depositions from victims who gained freedom and returned to homes in the North, Joe Johnson kept the captives in leg irons.
 He "severely whipped" captives who insisted they were free, to stop them from giving that account.
-His wife, Patty's daughter, was overheard saying that it "did [her] good to see him beat the boys." ("Boy" was a degrading reference to a black man of any age; Mrs. Johnson was not referring to male children.)
+His wife, Patty's daughter, was overheard saying that it "did [her] good to see him beat the boys." ("Boy" was a degrading reference to a black man of any age; Mrs. Johnson was not strictly referring to male children.)

-Lydia Smith, a 25-year-old free Black woman, testified that she was kidnapped in 1825 and kept in Cannon's home before being moved to Johnson's tavern.
+Lydia Smith, a 25-year-old free black woman, testified that she was kidnapped in 1825 and kept in Cannon's home before being moved to Johnson's tavern.
 She was held there for five months until she was shipped south with a large lot of kidnapped free blacks being sold into slavery.

-Prosecution and conviction
+Indictment

 The gang was initially indicted in May 1822.
 Joe Johnson was sentenced to the pillory and 39 lashes; records show the sentence was carried out.
 Cannon and several other gang members, though charged with Johnson, apparently were not prosecuted.